 - 3 cloves garlic or 2 teaspoon garlic paste

 - 2/3 cup shredded carrots

 - 1 tablespoon sesame oil

 - White pepper to taste

-- Add soy sauce and white pepper and stir fry for 1-2 more minutes.
+- Add soy sauce and white pepper.

 We’d love to see your kids bento box creations!
 Tag us on Instagram!